Terence Winter: Career

-Early work
+1995–2000: Early work

 Prior to The Sopranos, Winter wrote for the series Sister, Sister, Xena: Warrior Princess, The Cosby Mysteries, Flipper, Diagnosis: Murder, Charlie Grace, DiResta, and The PJs.

 2000–2007: The Sopranos

+Winter joined the HBO series The Sopranos as a writer in its second season and ultimately wrote or co-wrote 25 episodes.

-Winter wrote or co-wrote 25 episodes of The Sopranos.
-He also directed "Walk Like a Man".
-In 2001, together with Tim Van Patten, Winter won both the Writers Guild Award and the Edgar Award for his episode "Pine Barrens", directed by Steve Buscemi.
-In 2004, Winter won two Emmys, one as Executive Producer for The Sopranos for Outstanding Drama Series, and one for Best Writing in a Drama Series for the episode "Long Term Parking".
-He won another writing Emmy in 2006 for his episode "Members Only".
-Also in 2006, Winter wrote and directed an episode, "Walk Like a Man", for the show's final season.
-Winter won his second Writers Guild Award and his fourth Emmy when The Sopranos won Outstanding Drama Series.
-He won his third Writers Guild Award and the Pen USA award for his episode "The Second Coming", in 2008.
-The Sopranos also won The Norman Felton Award for Outstanding Producer of Episodic Television Drama in 2005 and 2008.
+In 2001, together with Tim Van Patten, Winter won both the Writers Guild Award and the Edgar Award for the episode "Pine Barrens", directed by Steve Buscemi.
+In 2004, Winter won two Emmy Awards, one as Executive Producer for The Sopranos for Outstanding Drama Series, and one for Best Writing in a Drama Series for the episode "Long Term Parking".
+He won another writing Emmy in 2006 for the episode "Members Only".
+Also in 2006, Winter wrote and directed the episode "Walk Like a Man" for the show's final season.
+Winter won his second Writers Guild Award and his fourth Emmy in 2007 when The Sopranos won Outstanding Drama Series.
+He won his third Writers Guild Award and the Pen USA award for his episode "The Second Coming".
+The Sopranos also won The Norman Felton Award for Outstanding Producer of Episodic Television Drama in 2004 and 2007.

+Winter wrote the screenplay for the 2005 film Get Rich or Die Tryin' and its accompanying video game 50 Cent: Bulletproof.
+In 2007, he wrote and produced the film Brooklyn Rules, directed by Michael Corrente.